 ACI is a biological procedure that involves expanding a person’s own cartilage cells in a lab and then implanting them in the damaged area to restore the tissue.
 ACI has been used for more than 20 years to help provide long-lasting pain relief and to help people regain knee function.
 MACI is a third generation ACI.

-MACI offers a safe way to deliver cells1.
+MACI offers a simplified way to deliver cells1.

 MACI (autologous cultured chondrocytes on porcine collagen membrane) is made up of your own (autologous) cells expanded and placed onto film that can be absorbed back into your own tissue.
 It is implanted into the area where the damaged cartilage was removed.
 The resulting tissue has properties similar to hyaline cartilage, the durable tissue found in articular cartilage.
 MACI is proven to provide long-lasting pain relief and help you regain knee function.